olaoluwaidowu/diabetes-analysis/README.md

 > Positive correlation between glucose and insulin

-> There are alot of younger women without diabetes
+> The older women have diabetes more than the younger women

 > The BMI and bloodpressure is the most correlated pair